 Founder Shereef Bishay sold Dev Bootcamp when he realized it no longer matched his personal mission.
 Shereef has recently created Learners Guild, a radical new approach to education and job creation.

-Have you experienced such a moment in your career when you have had to make a radical break?
+Have you experienced a moment in your career when you have had to make a radical break?
 How did you do it?
-I would love to hear what you think.
 Any suggestions for who I should I talk to next?
 If so, please feel free to reach out!